Specialized Learning and Service Opportunities

 Every Friday over lunch, residents present cases to each other while Dr. Zach London and/or Dr. Doug Gelb lead the discussion about the localization and differential diagnosis.
 You don’t want to miss this conference because, as we say, this lesion isn’t going to localize itself!

 We have a full schedule of regular conferences designed specifically with the educational interests of residents in mind.
-These include our clinical neurology conference, a basic neuroscience conference, stroke conference, stroke morning report, epilepsy conference, journal club, ethics club, neuroradiology conference, neuro-infectious disease conference, neuropathology conference, and neuro-opthalmology rounds.
-In addition to these conferences, which are specifically designed for residents, several subspecialties hold conferences that residents are welcome to attend.
+These include our basic and clinical neurology conference, mindfulness/wellness conference, stroke conference, epilepsy conference, journal club, neuroradiology conference, quality improvement conference, neurogenetics conference, and neuro-ophthalmology rounds.
+In addition to these conferences, which are specifically designed for residents, several subspecialties hold conferences that residents are encouraged to attend.